AkshayWare007/two-way-ssl-spring-boot/README.md

 Read here - https://github.com/floyd-fuh/JKS-private-key-cracker-hashcat..
 Yepp someone has made a tool named HASHCAT which can crack your private key !!!!

 Where to check the format of your keystore ?
 Using -list along with -v of keytool gives you the details of your keystore !!

+//TODO -
+Include all your findings / issues you faces while working on project which required 2 way ssls like how to manage truststore / how to manage keystore etc..what is 1 way ssl..what is 2 way ssl ! which issue is faced when !